-Pell Grants: Institutions have the option to report Pell grants as federal revenue and scholarships (or allowances) or as a pass-through transaction, essentially a payment on the student's account.
-The latter option is sometimes referred to as an agency transaction.
-Indicate whether the institution accounts for Pell grants as pass-through payments or as federal revenue.
+Pell Grants: Indicate whether the institution accounts for Pell grants as pass-through payments or as federal revenue.
 If the institution does not award Pell grants, select the applicable option.
+Institutions that do receive Pell grants have the option to report Pell grants either as: